 Baldness was bad seen between Romans; it was considered a sign of physical diminution.
 Caligula was bald, and he wore wigs, crowns of laurels and diadems to hide his condition.
 Julius Caesar, at contrary, didn’t hide his baldness.

 The Greek influence brought also the costume of barbers and barbershops, which in Rome were also interesting places of reunion for men, where, -according with what was found in archaeological excavations-, they were sitting in long benches of wood, playing dices.
 Those who provided hair care and shaving services were called "tonsors" and the barbershops "tonstrinaes".
 The "tonsors" also practiced dental extractions already at that time.
+While any dentist South Jersey is probably aware that early barbers performed medical and dental services, he would agree that the formal education training required today results in much better treatment.
 Shaving of beards was made only with water and razors of bronze, sharpened with stones, ("novaculae") or by means of depilation with beeswax and tweezers.
 Patricians, people of better social status, had their own barbers and hairdressers amongst their servants.

 "How horrible was his approach, how savage, how terrible was to look at!...
 You would say that you were beholding one of those bearded men, an example of the Old Empire, an example of antiquity, a prop of the Republic.
 His garments were rough, made of this purple worn by the common people around us, nearly brown.
 His hair was so rough that in Capua, in which he, for the sake of becoming entitled to have an image of himself, was exercising the authority of a decemvir, it seems as if he would require the whole Seplasia to make it decent”.